|Sellner at his convention booth.|

 What's your role as CCO for Visionary?

 It varies.
-It can range from very involved hands on work where I'm actually crafting the story, involved in the art, and overseeing a project at every step, like I'm doing for my own books I'm prepping, and one of the larger work-for-hire gigs we're running right now, to more a backup oversight role working with full teams doing the actual creative work and I provide the support.
+It can range from very involved hands on work where I'm actually crafting the story, involved in the art, and overseeing a project at every step, like I'm doing for my own books I'm prepping, to more of a backup oversight role working with full teams doing the actual creative work and I provide the support.

 Tell us about MY COMIC LIFE?
 What possessed you to lampoon your life on a weekly basis in an ongoing webcomic?